vexelon-dot-net/e-additives.cli/README.md

 ......
 ```

-Look up an additive by its E number and display infos in specified locale.
+Look up an additive by its E number and display infos using a given locale.
 Only English `en` and Bulgarian `bg` locales are currently supported.

     ead.py -l bg 951
 ```